Staff

 EXECUTIVE DIRECTOR

 In November of 2022, Isabel joined BRF from the National Park Service where she has worked as an ecologist for over 14 years.
-Most recently, she oversaw the development of science and resource management at Katahdin Woods & Waters National Monument in northern Maine where she oversaw the science and management of 87,500 acres of forest.
+Most recently, at Katahdin Woods & Waters National Monument in northern Maine, she oversaw the science and resource management of 87,500 acres of forest.
 Isabel’s research has focused on adaptive management and how to use long-term monitoring data to understand the effects of climate change, fire, and invasive species.
 Much of her work has focused on building partnerships and diverse teams to leverage science and conserve national park lands for future generations.
 She has spent most of her career in federal service, even her early time as an AmeriCorps Environmental Educator in 1998 when she got her start in conservation at Black Rock Forest.
 Isabel is a native of Brooklyn, New York and has a BA in Environmental Biology from Columbia University.
 She holds a PhD in Ecology and Evolution from Stony Brook University.

 placeholder